maptiler/maptiler-sdk-js/readme.md

 Depending on the type of feature to add (point, polyline, polygon or heatmap), a different helper function needs to be used, but datasource could contain mixed types of feature and the helper will only display a specific type.

-All the helpers are made avaialable under the `helpers` object.
+All the helpers are made available under the `helpers` object.
 If you are using ES Modules, this is how you access them:
 ```ts
 import { Map, helpers } from "@maptiler/sdk";
 ```